 There are two types of Dark Rum and regular Dark Rum will not cut it.
 It has to be Black Rum.
-And this can be hard to get hold of outside of the State.
-In most Hawaii Supermarkets you can pick-up own-brand Black rum or try the following if you can find them.
+And this can be hard to get hold of outside of Hawaii State.
+In most Hawaii Supermarkets you can pick up own-brand Black rum or try the following if you can find them.

 - Trader Vic’s Black Rum

 Outside of Hawaii, the base juice is often Pineapple or tropical fruit juice as they feel that evokes images of Hawaii, and for many who have never sipped Mai Tais on the island then it probably does, but once you have had authentic Hawaiian Mai Tai’s it completely misses the point.
 It has to be lime juice, plain and simple.